fdifrison/java-persistence/doc/Java_Persistence_Theory.md

   database and copy on it the state of the previously detached entity;
 * There is no method in the JPA EntityManager that results in an UPDATE sql statement, this is because at flush time, any entity in the `Managed` state will be synchronized with the database.
-If the persistence context determines the entity changed since it was first loaded (read `dirty checking`), then it will trigger an UPDATE statement at flush time.
+If the persistence context determines the entity changed since it was first loaded (aka `dirty checking`), then it will trigger an UPDATE statement at flush time.

 ### Hibernate Session